gtri/upstage/docs/source/user_guide/how_tos/knowledge.rst

 The above simplified example shows how UPSTAGE tasks can work with knowledge events to support simple releases from other tasks without adding stores or other signaling mechanisms.

 The succeed event method also clears the event from the knowledge.
+If a task is interrupted on a knowledge event, the event is cancelled and the knowledge is cleared.